Achieving your goals without a plan isn’t just difficult, it’s unlikely—that's where setting SMART goals come in.

 Professional SMART goals examples

-Simple professional goals:
+Simple (not smart) professional goals: 😕

 - Get to know colleagues on other teams